 Nothing is quite like getting thrown into the fire like becoming a mom.
 There is all this focus on pregnancy, and birth prep, the baby shower and the nursery, and next to none on what to expect when you are postpartum and how the heck to look after a newborn?!
 That weird breathing where they stop breathing for a few seconds, is that normal?
 What do you do with their belly button?
 How often should they be feeding/pooping?
 What can you do to help yourself feel better in the early days?

-I wanted to do something about this knowledge gap, so I asked 10 experts in pregnancy, postpartum, babies and toddler what their top tips are for new parents.
-This blog post is the 2nd in a series I wrote on the topic, so if you missed the 1st one click here
+I wanted to do something about this knowledge gap, so I asked 10 experts in pregnancy, postpartum, babies and toddler what their top new mom tips are.
+This blog post is the 2nd in a series I wrote on the topic, so if you missed the 1st one click here Consider this your new mom survival kit!

 10 Tips for New Moms from a Registered Dietician, Naturopathic Doctor, Child Safety Expert.
 Psychologist, PhD, and a Pelvic Floor Physiotherapist